urbanogilson/SICAR/README.md

 - Download lists of cities (Shapefile) by code
 - Download all cities (Shapefile) in a state by code
 - Download the entire country (Shapefile)
-- Tesseract driver to automatically detect captcha
+- Tesseract, and PaddleOCR drivers to automatically detect captcha
 - Manual driver to automate the download process

 ## Installation